We’re one step closer, but we need you to keep the pressure on!

-Now that it passed the Transportation Committee, we expect the Full House of Representatives to take a vote on this bill during the week of June 16, and they need to hear from you.
+Your advocacy is working!
+Now that it passed the Transportation Committee, we expect the Full House of Representatives to take a vote on this bill during the week of June 24, and they need to hear from you.

 - Search: Find your State Representative

-- Say: “Please vote YES on HB792 to allow Parking Protected Bike Lanes.
-Pennsylvania and its cities and towns need the flexibility to design safe bike lanes.
+- Call and Say: “Please vote YES on HB792 to allow Parking Protected Bike Lanes.
+We need the flexibility to design safe bike lanes in Pennsylvania’s Cities and Towns.
 HB792 is a technical fix that allow Pennsylvania to make streets safe for everyone.”